 Snowmaking -Snowmaking water withdrawals are relatively consistent over the years, and have averaged 150 million gallons for the past five years and 150.5 million gallons for the past 10 years.

-Water conservation - Annual water conservation measures (such as low flush toilets) undertaken by Mount Sunapee since 1999 have been effective in reducing wastewater levels in the lagoons despite increased business volume.
+Water conservation - Annual water conservation measures (such as low flush toilets) have been effective in reducing wastewater levels in the lagoons.